pichumy/Mediacord/README.md

     }, {
   ...
 ```
+This is on the Rails backend.
+It starts listening / streaming on certain channels from the backend.
 ```
     chat_channel.rb
     def subscribed
       stream_from "chat_#{params[:id]}"
     end
 ```
+This is a function defined on the frontend.
+It defines a function called create which can be called inside the React component which will perform the "create" function defined on the channel in the backend.
 ```
   message_input.jsx
   create: function(text, channelId, userId, image) {